genjax-dev/genjax-chi/docs/_build/_sources/genjax/notebooks.rst.txt

 Modeling & inference notebooks
 ==============================

-This section contains a series of tutorial notebooks designed to guide usage of GenJAX.
-These notebooks are executed and rendered with `quarto`, and hosted statically with the documentation.
+This section contains a link to a (statically hosted) series of tutorial notebooks designed to guide usage of GenJAX.
+These notebooks are executed and rendered with `quarto`, and are kept up to date with the repository along with the documentation.

-You can find links to the rendered versions here: `GenJAX modeling & inference notebooks </genjax/notebooks/index.html>`_
+The notebook repository is here: `GenJAX modeling & inference notebooks </genjax/notebooks/index.html>`_